acm-uiuc/til/_til/rails/remove-the-default-value-on-a-column.md

+---
-# Remove The Default Value On A Column
+title: Remove The Default Value On A Column
+category: rails
+---

 You have a column on one of your database tables with a default value.
 You'd like to remove the default value.
 Removing the default is the same as